robertn01/git-novice/_episodes/05-label-and-undo.md

 ![file.txt moving from stage into your working directory, independent of any commit ID](../fig/image9.png)

+### (Where's my HEAD?)

+Keeping track of your HEAD is a good idea in several contexts, including both git and the French Revolution.

+Most of the time, your git HEAD is going to point at the most recent thing you've been working with.
+Imagine it as the top item in a stack of things on a table, the thing that you're currently working with.
+(In this case, we'll change our mental model from folders to books, because people are used to checking books out from a library, and checkout is one of the commands that moves HEAD around.)

+However, when you have a pile of commit-"books" to look through, sometimes you want to look further back in time, or to try out a new line of thought.
+You may want a way to look at what was in that thing you were working with a week ago without knocking over the rest of the book-pile on your digital desk.

+### Looking further back in the stack with checkout

-If you tell checkout which version you want from your local repository, it will pull from that version rather than from the stage.
-To save commit lookup time, you can count how many versions back from your current HEAD pointer position you’d like to look -- for example,  HEAD~2 refers to two versions back from the latest commit in your currently active branch.
+If you tell checkout which version you want from your local repository, it will pull from the local repository rather than from the stage.
+To save commit lookup time, you can count how many versions back from your current HEAD pointer position you’d like to look -- for example,  HEAD~2 refers to two versions back from the latest commit in your currently active branch, or two books lower in your book-pile.

 So if commit C3 is the latest, and commit A1 is two before that, then here's how to get a copy of the A1 version of `file` and put it in your working directory, but leave the rest of your work at its current state: